crazymrzheng/crazymrzheng.github.io/English-Reading/Aug.11.2019.md

 * **mythology**
   * *noun.* a collection of ancient myths, especially those of a particular country or religion
   *Roman mythology*
+  * *verb.* mythologize/mythologise
+  *to change something into a myth*
+  *Bruce Lee has been mythologised as the most double-hard big deal of all time.*
 * **convulse**
   * *Original* : Weibo users commented that the fun interaction between the two legendary heroes **convulsed** them with laughter with many tagging their friends to watch the video.
   * *verb.* if you are convulsed with a strong emotion, it makes your body move in an uncontrolled way